Tesfa-B/alx-system_engineering-devops/0x01-shell_permissions/README.md

 shell script for permissions

-su betty chamges user to betty
+*su: betty changes user to betty
+ whoami: prints the current user